ismailbilly/funly/README.md

 # funly
-This is a fu social media app
+This is a fun social media app